Image of Statue of Justice

 • Useful subjects: none

 Law is a large and supportive subject at Jesus College.
 It includes three groups: undergraduates, postgraduates and Fellows.
-The College admits around 10 undergraduate students each year, as well as around 10 LLM (Master of Laws) and MCL (Master of Corporate Law) students, and typically around two students researching for a PhD in Law.
+The College admits eight to ten undergraduate students each year, as well as around ten LLM (Master of Laws) and MCL (Master of Corporate Law) students, and typically one to two students researching for a PhD in Law.
 There are four Fellows in Law (more information about them is provided below), and a number of Emeritus (retired) Fellows.
 Students and Fellows come from a range of backgrounds and jurisdictions.

 The Jesus College Library has a dedicated Law room, which contains many resources (for example, textbooks and law reports) necessary for legal study.
 There are also computing facilities available, if needed.

 Law is an intellectually stimulating and demanding subject for study.
 It is taught at Cambridge as an academic subject rather than as a vocation.
-While studying for the Law degree – the BA in Law – you will learn the skills necessary for critical engagement with legal materials, as well as obtaining substantive knowledge of the main areas of English law.
-More importantly, you will develop the ability to assess legal rules critically and make arguments regarding what the law should be.
+While studying for the Law degree – the BA in Law – you will learn the skills necessary for critical engagement with legal materials, as well as obtaining substantive knowledge of various major areas of English law.
+More importantly, you will develop the ability to assess legal rules critically and make arguments regarding whether the law should be changed.
 You can see some examples of the types of issue that you will examine as a Law undergraduate at Cambridge.
+If you want to find out more about the course, please visit the University of Cambridge Faculty of Law’s guide to ‘Studying Law at Cambridge’.

 If students are studying for the three-year BA in Law degree, they study seven ‘Foundation’ papers.
-Three of these papers (Constitutional Law, Criminal Law and Tort Law) are taken in the first year of the degree, alongside Civil Law I (Roman Law) and a course in Legal Skills and Methodology.
+Three of these papers (Constitutional Law, Criminal Law and Tort Law) are taken in the first year of the degree, alongside Civil Law I (Roman Law).
+An introductory course on Legal Skills and Methodology is also offered by the Faculty.

-Studying Law at Cambridge requires significant time and effort; our students apply themselves rigorously for three years.
-The majority of work involves reading, analysing, and understanding legal material, primarily cases but also statutory documents and secondary sources such as law review articles.
+Studying Law at Cambridge requires significant time and effort.
+Our students apply themselves rigorously for three years.
+The majority of this work involves reading, analysing, and understanding legal material, primarily cases but also statutory documents and secondary sources such as law review articles.
 The normal rate of reading is 200 pages of text for each supervision (small group teaching session) for each subject.
 Supervisions in each paper occur every fortnight.
-The average first-year student will therefore read 800 pages every two weeks.
+The average first-year student will therefore be expected to read 800 pages of material every two weeks.
 Reflecting on what has been read, planning answers for the questions set by a supervisor (tutor) and the writing of essays for supervisors (one/two for each subject for each term) add to this independent workload.
-Revision and further reading will be completed over the Christmas and Easter breaks.
+Revision and further reading needs to be completed over the Christmas and Easter breaks.

 Societies